The Anaerobic Lactic Energy System: A Beginners Guide [2019 Edition]

 To elicit the correct dose response from anaerobic lactic training, you need to be able to dig deep into your central nervous system.
 This only comes with significant pre-requisite strength and aerobic capacity.

-As a reminder of our base line standards, here are our minimum strength standards that must be met prior to training alactic power AND now lactic power:
+As a reminder of our baseline standards, here are our minimum strength standards that must be met prior to training alactic power AND now lactic power:

 Women